 Adoration - Hours Available

 ADORATION – HOURS AVAILABLE Our Eucharistic Adoration Chapel at Holy Cross Parish has adoration 24 hours a day from Monday after 8 a.m.
 Mass until Friday evening at 6 o’clock.
 You may join another adorer as they make their adoration or take one of the hours that are open at this time.
 Think about joining us for an hour of adoration each week or as a substitute when someone cannot make their hour.
-Those hours are Tuesdays at 11 p.m., Wednesdays at 1:00 a.m. and Midnight.If you can spend an hour in prayer before the Blessed Sacrament, please call Eydie at 489-8816.
+Those hours are Tuesdays at 11 p.m., Wednesdays at 1:00 a.m. and Midnight and 6pm.If you can spend an hour in prayer before the Blessed Sacrament, please call Eydie at 489-8816.

 Please do not remove items from the bulletin board.
 Items are listed and removed by the office staff.
 Thank you for your cooperation.

 In keeping with the sacredness of the liturgy, please make every effort to turn off or silence your cell phone during the Celebration of the Eucharist.
 Children should also be reminded that Mass is a special time to listen and pray to God; it is not a time to be texting others.